 Fortunately, I was physically far away from PCG, so I didn’t try to meet a minister.
 That could have been the biggest mistake of my life, due to my mind condition at the time.
 I don’t want to imagine in what condition I could have been exiting PCG.
 Fortunately, we’ll never know.

-Then, about 2 years ago, I discovered, on the Internet, the book by David Robinson and your site.
+Then, about two years ago, I discovered, on the Internet, the book by David Robinson and your site.
 What a relief!!
 Pressure (self inflicted) and heavy fear of God slowly got off my mind.
 It took time, but slowly I felt it was O.K. to be who I am, with the personality God gave me, even if it doesn’t perfectly fit in traditional Christian “culture.”
 I think we can feel closer to God in a forest or around a campfire than in a church.
 Nature has a great power of mind regeneration.

 The other thing that helped me to see more clearly was the private jet plane of Gerald Flurry… (!)
 I stopped sending them money because I want my donations to help, not to finance a millionaire’s lifestyle.
 I give now to local charities instead.